adonisjs/v5-docs/content/guides/models/relationships.md

 public skills: ManyToMany<typeof Skill>
 ```

-## Has many through
+## HasManyThrough
-Has many through relationship is similar to a `hasMany` relationship but creates the relationship through an intermediate model.
+The HasManyThrough relationship is similar to the `HasMany` relationship but creates the relationship through an intermediate model.
 For example, **A country has many posts through users**.

 - This relationship needs the through model (i.e., User) to have a foreign key reference with the current model (i.e., Country).
 The related model (i.e., Post) has a foreign key reference with the through model (i.e., User).